 Is it possible to retrofit felt glides to an S 43 Classic?

-Can S 43 backrests and seats be ordered individually?
+Can replacement S 43 Classic seats or backrests be ordered?

 S 43 spares cannot be supplied simply because the seat and backrest are not screwed onto the frame but riveted.
 In addition, over the years the contours and radius of the frames have changed ever so slightly. therefore depending on how old your chairs are, modern seats and backrest may not fit.
 Thonet however offer a repair service in which chairs are repaired at their factory.

 What is the difference between the lacquered and stained wood finishes of a S 43 Classic?

 The lacquered variant is bright and glossy (jet black RAL 9005, white RAL 9010, RAL 3013 tomato red, anthracite gray RAL 7016).
 The stained version is more matt and the wood grain is visible.